industdev/Naughty-Archiver-2000/README.md

  - `Custom run`: Define single custom URLs to extract (select the type of url, type the argument and click insert)

 What you first want to do is go in the extractor settings and set:
- - `default destination`: which is where the extraction of users with literal 'default' as destination will go in (folder named with the username).
-Useful for archiving many accounts to the same folder
+ - `default destination`: which is where the extraction of users with literal 'default' as destination will go in (folder named with the username).<br/>Useful for archiving many accounts to the same folder
  - `sleep`: How much to sleep between download and API requests (leaving it default is good) Other extractors might have more settings, you can disable extractors without deleting them by unchecking the group box in the extractor settings